goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Without intervention, a few experts dominate while others are rarely used.
 This creates a vicious cycle: popular experts get more training data, become better, and thus get selected even more often.
 Meanwhile, neglected experts remain undertrained and essentially become dead weight.

 Think of it like a classroom where only the brightest students get called on - they get more practice and become even brighter, while others stagnate.
-The MoE suffers from this problem unless we actively intervene.

 **The Dual Challenge**